DJamesWilliamson/SamsungAnalysis/README.md

 * the data frame was converted to dplyr tbl format
 * the data were grouped by Subject_Activity (the composite variable created to make analysis easier

 * the means of each variable were calculated
-* the subjects were re-extracted and returned to the table (to maintain sort order)
+* the subjects and activities were re-extracted and returned to the table (to maintain sort order)
+* the Subject_Activity variable was removed as it was redundant
+* the data were sorted by Subject, then Activity
 * the tidy_summary (dimensions 180 obs  44 variables) was created, removing Subject variable (as not required)
-* the tidy_summary was written to a text file
+* the tidy_summary was written to a text file (tidy_summary.txt) using write.table (no row names)